siara-cc/sqlite3_page_explorer/README.md

 SQLite is an embedded SQL database engine.
 Unlike most other SQL databases, SQLite does not have a separate server process.
 SQLite reads and writes directly to ordinary disk files.
 A complete SQL database with multiple tables, indices, triggers, and views, is contained in a single disk file.
 The database file format is cross-platform - you can freely copy a database between 32-bit and 64-bit systems or between big-endian and little-endian architectures.
 These features make SQLite a popular choice as an Application File Format.
 SQLite database files are a recommended storage format by the US Library of Congress.

+# Installation

+Please see releases section above for MacOS, Windows and Linux platforms.

+- For MacOS, dmg installer is available.
+You may need to Open `System Preferences` -> `Security & Privacy` and click `Open Anyway` in the `General` section to install on your Mac.
+- For Windows and Linux, the package is available as a Zip archive.
+Please unzip into a folder and click on the executable with the `Database` icon.

 # User guide

 On clicking the `Open database` button, the user can select the database file to explore.
 The application opens the header, finds out the page size and provides links for the user to expand the `Header` and `Page 1`.